 The Best Natural Gas Generator for Whole House Power

 Natural gas is the most common fuel for home backup generators.
 Commonly used for heating and cooking, this fuel is readily available in most municipalities, burns clean, and is one of the most cost-efficient fuels available.
 During an outage, a whole-house natural gas generator supplies the entire main circuit-breaker panel which distributes power throughout the house during an outage.
-Manufacturers offer both air-cooled and liquid-cooled whole house natural gas backup generator models across a broad power-capacity spectrum.
+Manufacturers offer both air-cooled and liquid-cooled whole house natural gas backup generators across a broad power-capacity spectrum.

 Some generator and automatic transfer switch configurations provide power management options for air-conditioners and other high-voltage appliances.
 Power management allows household appliances to share generator capacity without overloading.
 Automatically managing the power may allow a smaller, less expensive, and more fuel-efficient generator to power an entire home.
 However, not every application is a good fit for a managed-power solution.